open-neuromorphic/fpga-snntorch/README.md

 ## Hardware

-In the `hw` folder you can find:
+In the `hw` folder you will find:
-* the bistream of the accelerator, implemented for the Kria KV260 AI starter kit: `design_1_wrapper.bit`.
+* the bistream of the accelerator, implemented for the Kria KV260 AI starter kit: `design_1.bit`.
-* the PYNQ script to execute inference: `main.py`.
+* the PYNQ script to execute inference: `main.py` and some utils `utils.py`.
 * the addresses configuration used to communicate between the Zynq PS and the HLS IP: `xwrapper_hw.h`.
+* the hardware handoff file `design_1.hwh`.

+This material will be provided ASAP.
-The HLS C++ code will be released in the short term.
+The HLS C++ code will be released in the upcoming weeks.

 ## Speakers